-^[3] Baig, Malmström, Jarvis, Goy, Nicholls, Marcussen, Reid, Edgerton, Dygeus, Sutherland v.
-Secretary-General of the United Nations, Judgment No. 2013-UNAT-357 (Appeals Tribunal Judgment).
+^[4] Ademagic et al. & McIlwraith v.
+Secretary-General of the United Nations, Judgment No. 2013-UNAT-359 (Appeals Tribunal Judgment).

-- e.
-All performance evaluations since the staff member's appointment with ICTY; and, - f.
+- ...
+ICTY compiled an individual file for each concerned staff member; it comprised: - a.
+A so-called memo P.324-containing the recommendation for conversion to permanent appointment by ICTY management; - b.
+A supplementary fact sheet; - c.
+A personnel action form; - d.
+The results of the ICTY Comparative Review for the staff member's post; - e.
+All performance evaluations since the staff member's appointment with ICTY; and - f.
 Any additional information that a staff member had elected to provide. - ...
-ICTY reviewed the Applicants' individual files to assess their eligibility and their suitability and, on 14 February 2014, transmitted to OHRM the files, together with its recommendations on each concerned staff member.
-For all Applicants, ICTY recommended that they be offered a permanent appointment; the recommendation memoranda stated in square brackets "[The appointment should be limited to office/department]".
-Only four individuals out of all the ICTY staff members under reconsideration were not recommended for conversion, since ICTY considered them ineligible, as explained in the accompanying memorandum of 14 February 2014 transmitting the recommendations to OHRM. - ...
+ICTY reviewed the Applicants' individual files to assess their eligibility and their suitability and, on 14 February 2014, transmitted the files, together with its recommendations on each concerned staff member, to OHRM.
+For nearly all the Applicants, ICTY recommended that they be offered a permanent appointment; the recommendation memoranda stated in square brackets[:] "[The appointment should be limited to office/department]".
+Only four individuals were not recommended for conversion, since ICTY considered them ineligible, as explained in the accompanying memorandum of 14 February 2014 transmitting the recommendations to OHRM. - ...
 Between February and May 2014, the Applicants' files were examined by two successive reviewers within OHRM, seeking further information or clarification from ICTY as needed.
-OHRM recorded its observations on a dedicated standard form and it did not recommend any of the candidates for conversion; the record also shows that although OHRM had initially given a positive recommendation concerning three ICTY staff members other than the Applicants, it later reversed it before transmitting it. - ...
+OHRM recorded its observations on a dedicated standard form and it did not recommend any of the candidates for conversion; the record also shows that although OHRM had initially given a positive recommendation concerning two Applicants, it later reversed same before transmitting it. - ...
 On 12 March 2014, the Respondent submitted to the Appeals Tribunal a motion for extension of time to execute its judgment's order to consider ICTY staff members for permanent appointments, arguing that, due to the complexity of the review and the high volume of staff members involved, it was not feasible to complete such consideration before 19 June 2014.
 After seeking and obtaining further information on the implementation steps undertaken thus far, the Appeals Tribunal, by Order No. 178 (2014) of 2 April 2014, extended until 19 June 2014 the Respondent's deadline for completion of the conversion process. - ...
-In May and June 2014, the relevant New York CR bodies reviewed all the files of the Applicants.
-The CR Committee (staff at the P-2 to P-4 levels) recommended that none of the Applicants be granted permanent appointments, whereas the CR Board recommended that nine staff members at the P-5 level and above, amongst whom were four of the Applicants, be granted a permanent appointment not limited to ICTY. - ...
+In May and June 2014, the relevant New York CR bodies reviewed all the files of the Applicants, including those of the few among them who had not been recommended by ICTY.
+Both the CR Committee (Applicants at the P-2 to P-4 levels) and the CR Panel (General Service Applicants) recommended that none of the Applicants be granted permanent appointments, whereas the CR Board recommended that nine staff members at the P-5 level and above, amongst whom three of the Applicants, be granted a permanent appointment not limited to ICTY.

+- ...
 After the CR bodies' recommendation, the ASG/OHRM considered whether or not to grant the Applicants conversion to a permanent appointment.
-In doing so, the entire group of ICTY staff members that was re-considered for conversion pursuant to the directions of the Appeals Tribunal was divided in six groups of staff considered to be in similar situations in terms of employment status, to wit: - a.
-Applicants who were active ICTY staff members as at the date of the contested decisions;
+In doing so, the Applicants were divided in six groups of staff considered to be in similar situations in terms of employment status, to wit: - a.
+Applicants who were active ICTY staff members as at the date of the contested decisions; - b.

-- b.
 Applicants who were active ICTY staff members in the General Service category as at the date of the contested decisions; - c.
 Applicants who had transferred to MICT as at the date of the contested decisions; - d.
-Applicants who had separated from ICTY as at the date of the contested decisions: - e.
+Applicants who had separated from ICTY as at the date of the contested decisions; - e.
 Applicants at the P-5 level; and - f.
 Applicants who had separated from ICTY due to downsizing after the contested decisions.